moorepants/dissertation/_sources/physicalparameters.txt

 .. figure:: figures/physicalparameters/batavusBrowserDim.*
    :align: center

-   figBatavusBrowserDim
+   :width: 3.189in
+   :target: _images/batavusBrowserDim.png

-   The dimensions need to construct the grid point system in my inertia method.
+   The dimensions need to construct the grid point system in the simple inertia method.

-The masses of each segment (Table :ref:`tabSegmentMass`) were defined as a proportion of the total mass of the rider :math:`m_{\mathrm{B}r}` using data from cadaver studies by [Dempster1955]_.
+The masses of each segment (:ref:`Table 1 <tabSegmentMass>`) were defined as a proportion of the total mass of the rider :math:`m_{\mathrm{B}r}` using data from cadaver studies by [Dempster1955]_.

 .. _tabSegmentMass:

+.. tabularcolumns:: lll

 .. list-table:: Body mass and segment masses.